yzAlvin/katas/conways_game_of_life_2/README.md

 * Don't test implementation details (x has y)
 * Think of BEHAVIOUR instead of shoehorning into inheritance

+## Approaches

+### Adding 3D Conways
+* In a 3D world rules remain the same except you can have neighbours on either side.
+    * Method for getting neighbours is different but everything else remains the same,

+* Turn Location into an interface/abstract class, have a Location2D and a Location3D.
+World would now need "depth" as an additional parameter for Locations.
+* Turn World into interface/abstract class, have a World2D and a World3D.
+Only World3D would have "depth".
+Would also need a new Location that uses this "depth" so I would also need a Location2D and a Location3D.

+* Add "depth" into World, and defaulting depth of a 2D locations to 1.

+**Give a high level view of my solution**

+## Before Coding

+### Scenarios
+* Live -> Live
+* Live -> Dead
+* Dead -> Live
+* Dead -> Dead

+* Cell on edge of game
+* Cell not on edge of game

+### Interfaces
+* World(int width, int height)
+* World.NextWorld() => World
+* World.IsEmpty() => bool
+* World.SetLivingAt(Location location)

+* Location(int x, int y)
+* Location.BecomeAlive()
+* Location.BecomeDead()
+* Location.Neighbours() => List<Location>
+* Location.WrapLocation(int width, int height) => Location

+* Cell()
+* Cell.AliveNextGeneration(int numberOfNeighbours) => bool

+* WorldRenderer
+* WorldRenderer.RenderWorld(World world) => string

-## Test Checklist
+### Test Cases
-* World is all deadcells at the start
+* World is empty when there are 0 living cells
-* World is not empty when there is any number of livingcells
+* World is not empty when there is any number of living cells
 * World size must be positive
-* World looks at a coordinate and fetches neighbours, wrapping location data
+* World size must be less than 100
+* World should set a Location to have a living cell
+* World should calculate the next generation

 * Location positions must be positive
-* Location by default contains a dead cell
 * Location can become a live cell or a dead cell
 * Location can return the expected neighbouring locations
+* Location can be wrapped based on a max size

+* Living cell lives with 2 neighbours
-* Living cell lives with 'nice' neighbourhood
+* Living cell lives with 3 neighbours
-* Living cell dies by underpopulation
+* Living cell dies with less than 2 neighbours
-* Living cell dies by overcrowding
+* Living cell dies with more than 3 neighbours

-* Dead cell revives with 'fertile' neighbourhood
+* Dead cell revives with 3 neighbours

-//README
-//HIGH LEVEL VIEW
+* WorldRenderer returns world in string format